 A tool to include in your collection is a multi-meter, which is useful for conducting a full range of standard electrical tests in a car.
 A fully charged battery will measure 12.6 volts and above.

+Check out all of the batteries available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For additional information on a maintenance-free battery, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Flickr.